chrissimpkins/six-four/README.md

 ``` bash
 sixfour -i 'path/to/image.png'
 ```
-You can use this method to pipe the raw base64 encoded image data to any other application:
+You can pipe the raw base64 encoded image data to any other application:
 ``` bash
 sixfour -i 'path/to/image.png' | coolimageapp --process-it
 ```